 While site-specific rules may vary from site to site, all BHCs will include common rules to ensure public safety.
 Common site rules will focus on respect between all stakeholders and restrictions on any unwanted actions or behaviors that may affect public safety.

 explanation of security precautions to keep bhc residents and neighborhood safe

-Each BHC will take certain precautions to ensure resident and neighborhood safety.
-Each site will be enclosed by a fence to control foot traffic in and out of the site.
-Anyone entering or leaving the site will be required to stop by the BHC main office.
-Loitering near the site will be monitored and addressed.
+Each BHC takes certain precautions to ensure resident and neighborhood safety.
+Each site is enclosed by a fence to control foot traffic in and out of the site.
+Anyone entering or leaving the site is required to stop at the BHC office.
+Loitering near is monitored and addressed.
 For the first year, both BHC sites will have 24/7 security services.
 After one year, security precautions will be reevaluated.

 In addition to all security measures, BHC operating staff and City staff will engage with community stakeholders to collect input about security and neighborhood concerns.

 For more information about HomeFirst, the BHC operator, and to find details about making donations or apply to live at a BHC, please click here.